BookingEasy/booking-easy-wp/readme.txt

 Tags: booking, free booking, reservation, free reservation, reservation system, online reservation system, appointment, booking system, events, event, calendar, online reservation, rooms, rooms reservation, accommodation, schedule, scheduling, free scheduling, reservation plugin, free reservation plugin, free booking plugin, B&B booking, rental, sagenda, agenda
 Requires at least: 3.0
 Tested up to: 4.4.1
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: GPLv2 or later

 Sagenda is a free online booking / scheduling / reservation module that helps your clients fix appointments at absolutely NO COST!

 == Description ==

-**NOW WP plugin in : Chinese (Simplified), English, French, German, Hindi, Italian, Japanese, Polish, Romanian, Swedish, Spanish, Dutch and Portuguese (only frontend).**
+**NOW WP plugin in : Chinese (Simplified), English, French, German, Hindi, Italian, Japanese, Polish, Romanian, Swedish, Spanish, Dutch, Korean and Portuguese (only frontend).**

-Whant more languages?
+Want more languages?
 Help us : http://osp7icw.oneskyapp.com/collaboration/project/53247

 Sagenda is an online booking software that helps your clients fix appointments and meetings with you online.
 Sagenda is available at absolutely NO COST for you or your clients!
 And the best thing about it is that you may have an unlimited number of bookings and/or customers.
 Our users always come first; that’s why Sagenda doesn’t display ads!